EB-5 Immigrant Investor Visa Program

 What is EB-5?

 The EB5 visa offers US permanent residency in exchange for a minimum $900,000 investment in the United States.
+Because of a federal judge ruling in June 2021 the price of EB-5 has temporarily dropped back to $500,000 – contact us immediately if you wish to attempt to invest at this level.
 It is one of the fastest and most effective routes to a Green Card, which offers freedom to live, work, study or retire anywhere in America.
 Davies & Associates is one of the longest-established EB-5 law firms in the industry and our team regularly contribute to the global media on the subject.
 We have helped hundreds of families, business owners and entrepreneurs relocate to America and have never had a case rejected on Source of Funds, which is one of the most challenging aspects of an EB-5 application.
 Click here to meet some of our EB5 clients.
 Our success comes from blending our highly qualified lawyers with an understanding of the culture, law, business practices and banking regulations in each jurisdiction we operate.Return to Menu Contact Us

 Benefits of EB-5?